When to fly

 The weather from September to April makes this the best time to book flights to Mumbai.
 If you want to experience a big event, come for the Ganesh Chaturthi, a ten-day Hindu festival in August/September.

 Holi is another major festival of the Indian culture and is celebrated throughout the nation on the full moon day in the month of March.
-Look for a cheap flight and experience the electric atmosphere as bright colours fill the air in Mumbai’s streets and villages, as traditionally individuals celebrate Holi by pouring coloured water over one another.
+Look for a cheap flight to Mumbai and experience the electric atmosphere as bright colours fill the air in Mumbai’s streets and villages, as traditionally individuals celebrate Holi by pouring coloured water over one another.
 The Holi festival in Mumbai will bring happiness, prosperity and peace to everyone involved, locals and travellers, as it is believed to be on the friendliest and fun-filled festival throughout India.
 When partaking in Holi, it is advisable to wear disposable clothing as you will finish the celebrations as a multicoloured masterpiece.

 Mumbai, the vibrant capital of the Indian state of Maharashtra, is the largest city in the country and home to the Bollywood film industry.